 The SilverOnyx features a five stage filtration process, five fan speeds, easy-to-use push button display, sleep function to turn off lights, particulate matter sensor that automatically adjusts airflow, on/off timer, filter change light indicator, auto mode, quiet performance, and a lightweight design.
 The UV-C sterilizer can also be turned off and on as desired.

 The product’s 360 degree design takes up less space than flat filter purifiers while still allowing for 60% more surface area.
 This is why the SilverOnyx is able to filter more cubic meters of air per minute.

-As you can see, the Silver Onyx’s advanced purification process combined with the increased level of surface area due to its 360 degree design is the reason for purifier being the best on the market.
+As you can see, the Silver Onyx’s advanced purification process combined with the increased level of surface area due to its 360 degree design is the reason for purifier being one of the best on the market.
 Bacteria and viruses are eliminated from the HEPA and UV technologies while other contaminants are removed from the pre-filter, HEPA filter, Carbon filter, and ionizer.

 When someone coughs or sneezes they release thousands of micro-organisms into the air.
 These micro-organisms are often filled with bacteria and viruses called germs.
 When exposed to people, germs can cause colds, flus, and viruses.

 Sneezes can travel at speeds up to 100 miles per hour and can reach distances of 3 meters!
 Also, bacteria and viruses released from a cough or sneeze will subsequently linger in the air before falling onto surrounding surfaces.
 Once on the surrounding surfaces, germs (bacteria and viruses) such as the flu can survive for several hours infecting anyone that comes in contact with that surface later in the day.
 That is why is is important to use an air purifier to kill these germs before they are able to reach the surrounding surfaces.

-This is why it is important to use an air purifier to draw in and destroy these germs before they have a chance to be inhaled or contaminate surfaces in the area.
+It is important to use an air purifier to draw in and destroy these germs before they have a chance to be inhaled or contaminate surfaces in the area.

 Which Air Purifiers are Best for Bacteria, Viruses, and Germs

-When looking for the best air purifier for bacteria and viruses it is important to make sure that the purifier features ultraviolet light technology and a HEPA filter.
+When looking for the best air purifier for bacteria and viruses it is important to make sure that the purifier features ultraviolet light technology and a True HEPA filter.
 These two technologies will be vital to capturing and killing air contaminants of this type.